ONSdigital/scalelink/README.md

  - Paul Smith (University of Southampton)
  - Zoe White (Office for National Statistics)

+## Dedication

+This project is dedicated to the memory of Harvey Goldstein (1939-2020).

 ## License

 Unless stated otherwise, the codebase is released under the [MIT License][mit].
 This covers both the codebase and any sample code in the documentation.